London’s Top Hidden Gems – The Quirky, The Queer And The Quaint

 The cemetery is split into East & West and the tickets can be purchased separately.
 The East has more of a ‘gone to seed’ appearance, where the sunlight only just manages to kiss the gravestones through the canopy of trees and brings an ethereal atmosphere that’s quite fitting for a graveyard.
 Whereas, the West was built to impress and coax prospective residents through impressive architectural structures like the Egyptian Avenue and Terrace Catacombs.
 Each side has its U.S.P. and we would recommend buying the ticket for both sections.

-19. The blue bridge – St James Park
+19. The Blue Bridge – St James Park

 I once posted a photo from the Blue Bridge on Instagram and one friend said ‘I thought you’d gone to London, not Paris?’
 The photo places you in a more European setting as the ornate silhouettes of Whitehall peek through the trees across the Lake.
 Then, turn your back and receive a splendid vista of Buckingham Palace in the other direction – a very impressive ‘2 for 1’!